Enabling corporate design elements in R

 Additional color palettes

-In addition to the 16 specific color palettes of the University of Konstanz, former versions of unikn provided color palettes of many other institutions.
+In addition to the 16 specific color palettes of the University of Konstanz, former versions of unikn (up to version 0.8.0) provided color palettes of many other institutions.

 Call for contributions